breezko/titandash/README.md

 ### Bot
 - Activate chosen in game skills on a specified cooldown, with the option to wait for a specific skill before activating others.
+- Activate specific functions using keyboard shortcuts.
 - Automatically level up the sword master, skills and heroes in game with a specific intensity (clicks).
 - Automatically prestige after a threshold has been reached (stage, percent of max stage, max stage, time limit).
+- Automatically parse out clan raid results from in game.
 - Upgrade or ignore specific artifacts or tiers after a prestige.
 - Participate in tournaments when they are available (enter/collect rewards).
 - Hatch and collect any eggs when they become available.